-Frank John Sixt, aged 61, has been an executive director of HWL since 1991 and its group finance director since 1998.
-He has been non-executive chairman of TOM since 1999, an executive director of CKIH since 1996 and of Power Assets since 1998, a non-executive director of CKH since 1991, of HTHKH since 2009 and of HPH Management as trustee-manager of Hutchison Port Holdings Trust since 2011 and a director of Husky since 2000.
+Frank John Sixt, aged 62, has been an executive director of HWL since 1991 and its group finance director since 1998.
+He has been non-executive chairman of TOM since 1999, an executive director of CKIH since 1996 and of Power Assets since 1998 (re-designated as a non-executive director since January 2014), a non-executive director of CKH since 1991, of HTHKH since 2009 and of HPH Management as the trustee-manager of Hutchison Port Holdings Trust since 2011 and a director of Husky since 2000.
 He has also been a director of VHA since 2001.
-Mr Sixt was previously a non-executive director of HTIL (which ceased to be a public listed company in May 2010) from 2004 to 2010.
-He holds a Bachelor's degree in Civil Law and a Master's degree in Arts and is a member of the Bar and of the Law Society of the Provinces of Quebec and Ontario, Canada.
+He holds a Master's degree in Arts and a Bachelor's degree in Civil Law, and is a member of the Bar and of the Law Society of the Provinces of Quebec and Ontario, Canada.
 Mr Sixt has been a Director since 12 January 1998 and Alternate Director to Mrs Chow and Mr Lai since 25 February 2008.